The role of T-helper/T-suppressor ratio in the adaptive immune response: a dynamical model: The adaptive immune system: a brief description

-The adaptive immune system is a complex network of cells that work together to defend the body against pathogens such as bacteria, virus or tumor cells.
-The most important types of cells that constitute it, are the lymphocytes, which can be divided into B and T cells.

-B cells are equipped with B cell receptors (BCR), which are able to bind to specific pathogens.
-When a B cell comes across a pathogen that can bind its receptors, it ingests it, partially degrades it, and exports fragments of it, i.e. antigens, to the cell surface, where they are presented in association with proteins known as MHC molecules.
-Each B cell has a number $n=\order{(10^4)}$ of identical BCR on its surface.

-T cells can be divided into T killers, that destroy infected or cancer cells, and T helpers, who have the role of signaling B cells and initiate an immune response.
-Similarly to B cells, T helper cells are equipped with receptors (TCR), but in contrast to B cells, they do not bind to the antigen directly, but to the MHC-antigen complex on the surface of antigen presenting cells (APC), such as B cells and other immune cells (e.g. dendritic cells).
-T helper cells have been commonly divided into T regulatory (Treg) cells and conventional T helper (Th) cells.
-When a Th cell binds an APC, it gets activated and starts proliferating while releasing proteins called cytokines, which activate B cells.

-Once activated, B cells undergo clonal expansion, i.e. form many copies of identical cells sharing the same antigen receptors, and secrete antibodies, i.e. a free form of those receptors, that can recognize and neutralize the antigen.
-Clonal expansion usually involves migration of B cells to the germinal centre\footnote{Germinal centres are transient structures that form within peripheral lymphoid organs in response to T cell-dependent activation.}, where B cells proliferate at a rate that is unparalleled in mammalian tissues.
+T-helper cells get activated upon binding antigen presenting cells, like B cells, dendritic cells or other immune cells presenting antigens on their surface.
+When active, T-helper cells proliferate and release proteins called cytokines, which activate B cells.
+Active B cells undergo clonal expansion, i.e. form many copies of identical cells sharing the same antigen receptors, and secrete antibodies, i.e. a free form of those receptors, that can recognize and neutralize the antigen \cite{Abbas}.
+Clonal expansion usually involves migration of B cells to the germinal centre\footnote{Germinal centres are transient structures that form within peripheral lymphoid organs in response to T cell-dependent antigen}, where B cells proliferate at a rate that is unparalleled in mammalian tissues \cite{germinal}.
 Random mutations during clonal expansion cause the production of antibodies with a broad range of binding affinities for their antigen.
-B cells with unfavourable mutations will not get sufficiently activated by the antigen and T cells, and will die, while those with improved affinity will be stimulated to clone themselves.
-This leads to an effective affinity-dependent selection process, within the germinal centre, known as affinity maturation \cite{B_GC}, which results in an increase of affinity, by several orders of magnitude, over a time of one week in mammalians.
+B cells with unfavourable mutations will not get sufficiently activated by the antigen and T-helper cells and will die, while those with improved affinity will be stimulated to clone themselves.
+This leads to an effective selection processes within the germinal centre, known as affinity maturation, which results in the production of antigen-specific B cells within one week, in mammalians \cite{B_GC}.

-Treg cells turn off antibody production and suppress the immune response.
-The mechanistic details of Treg cells functioning are still debated \cite{howTregWork, TregActivation_transplant_autoimmunity}.
-For example, it is not clear whether their activation relies on antigens, in the same fashion as conventional Th cells, and whether Treg cells can directly suppress B cells or whether they must suppress Th cells in order to suppress B cells.
-Suppression of Th cells has been extensively modelled in the context of tolerance (see e.g. references in \cite{Caridade13, book_chapter}).
-In this work we model the direct suppression of B cells, which has been suggested in a number of recent studies (see e.g. \cite{Wang13, Gotot12, Lim05, Iikuni09}).